 Kindergarten students at St. John’s attend a full day program.
 Teachers focus on providing a positive and encouraging first year of formal education by attending to the social, academic, and emotional needs of the students.
 Kindergartners will learn to listen, cooperate, follow directions, show self control, interact positively with others, communicate appropriately and take care of self-help tasks independently.

 Success traits and core values of kindness, honest, respect and compassion are introduced in Kindergarten.
 Kindergartners begin to see the value of each trait through daily reinforcement and curriculum integration.

 In Kindergarten, Language Arts are integrated throughout each day and the school year as a whole.
 Reading, writing, listening, and speaking are a part of everything that we do.
 The following components of our Language Arts program lay the foundation of basic skills for students to become capable readers, writers, and communicators.

-Students learn to read in Kindergarten through daily instruction, primarily using the Scott Foresman Reading Street series.
-A variety of other sources are also used that enrich and enhance the program.
+Students learn to read in Kindergarten through daily instruction, primarily using Reading A to Z. A variety of other sources are also used that enrich and enhance the program.
 Children learn how to use the letter sounds to read and write.
 Phonics readers, appropriate to the children’s levels, are utilized in school as well as at home.
 The basic skills taught in the program are:

 *Letter sounds/phonics & reading comprehension

 The rich selection of literature read aloud in class affords many opportunities for the development of comprehension skills and for group discussions and activities related to story elements.
 Books are selected based on curricular themes.

 Be Excited About Reading (B.E.A.R.)

 Students exhibit their own reading skills through the B.E.A.R. program.
 Children read at least twenty minutes every night, either to or with a parent.
 They read from their own collection and from those provided by the school.
 Their reading is logged daily, and their accomplishments are acknowledged in class.
 The goals of the program are for children to: